Breast Enlargement Surgery - Cost / Price, Advice, Before / After Images & Videos

 - The quality and quantity of your breast tissue and skin

-- Your past and present medical conditions.
+- Any past or present medical conditions.

-- Where will my scars be located?
+- Where will scars be located once I heal?

-Your consultation time is your chance to be as honest and candid as possible with your surgeon.
+Your consultation is your chance to be as honest and candid as possible with your surgeon.
 It is important to be honest about what you would like to achieve, so that you may explore whether this is possible or not.
 At Medbelle, our BAAPS/BAPRAS surgeons want to help you achieve the best results possible.

 Breast enlargement risks & complications